Every pastor wants to know how to reach the post-christian community..

 Nothing could be further from the truth.

-There is no quicker way to gain credibility back for the church than to listen, as a pastor, to someone who has been hurt by the church and respond: “That is terrible.
-That’s not how the church is supposed to treat people.
+There is no quicker way to gain credibility back for the church than to listen, as a pastor, to someone who has been hurt and respond: “That is terrible.
+That’s not how the church is supposed to treat others .
 You deserved better.”

 Non-Christians know that you know they don’t believe in prayer.